cessda/cessda.fair-tests/README.md

 1. Fetches DDI metadata via OAI-PMH endpoint
 2. Extracts values from `typeOfAccess` elements using XPath
-3. Retrieves approved terms from CESSDA vocabulary API
+3. Retrieves list of terms from CESSDA vocabulary API
-4. Compares extracted values against approved list
+4. Compares each attribute value against list of terms
 5. Returns "pass" if any approved term is found

 ### PID Schema Validation